-Hashimoto’s Thyroiditis (HAIT or HT), also known as autoimmune thyroiditis, is a T-cell mediated (Th-1) autoimmune inflammatory condition (Phenekos et al, 2004), in which the body produces antigens that attack its own thyroid gland.
-The symptoms are generally the same as for other forms of hypothyroidism, but if it is left untreated the gland may ultimately be destroyed.
-It is marked by the presence of autoantibodies and is often associated with other autoimmune conditions.
+Hashimoto’s thyroiditis (HAIT or HT), also known as autoimmune thyroiditis, is an autoimmune inflammatory condition mediated by immune system T helper (Th) cells, in this case by subsets known as Th-1 (Phenekos et al., 2004) and Th-17 (Shi et al., 2010).
+In HT the body produces antibodies that attack its own thyroid gland.
+The symptoms are generally the same as for other forms of hypothyroidism, but if it is left untreated, the gland may ultimately be destroyed.
+It is marked by the presence of autoantibodies and is often associated with other autoimmune conditions, especially celiac disease.

-A significant number of those diagnosed with Hashimoto’s are completely asymptomatic, while a small proportion of both men and women are subclinical, meaning that though circulating levels of thyroid hormones are normal, thyroid stimulating hormone (TSH) is rising in response to the attack on the gland (Amino et al, 2003).
+A significant number of those diagnosed with Hashimoto’s are completely asymptomatic, while a small proportion of both men and women are subclinical, meaning that though circulating levels of thyroid hormones are normal, TSH is rising in response to the attack on the gland (Amino & De Groot, 2003).
 The disease can eventually cause a depletion of circulating thyroid hormones, creating symptoms of low thyroid function, though not everyone with the autoantibodies goes on to develop hypothyroidism.

 Who Gets It